From "Team E" To "Team WE"

 In May, the ASPS named Elizabeth a Patient of Courage and will recognize her during its meeting later this year.
 With this honor came a $1,000 donation to the charity of Elizabeth's choice – and she decided to gift it to Operation Smile.

 “Team WE” kicked off in March with a fundraiser that focused on Asunción, Paraguay, where Arun served on a medical mission in May 2019 with two residents from Lurie Children’s Hospital.

 “Being able to provide such an experience to the next generation of plastic surgeons, while transforming the lives of so many deserving children, reinforces my career choice,” Arun said.
 “I cannot imagine another career that could come close to matching this!”

 The Alberti’s started a new “Team WE” Smile Fund and have since rallied $1,648, making surgery possible for seven more people.
 They've decided on an ultimate fundraising goal of $5,018, which represents the number of miles it takes to travel from Chicago to Asunción.
 But more importantly, it stands for the 20 people who are waiting to receive the surgery that will change their life.

 “Elizabeth has always liked to think that because she was born with a cleft, other kids with it will have a better life,” Heather said.
 “And she has spent the last few years making that happen.”

 As her story continues to unfold, Elizabeth said that this experience has taught her the importance of sharing one’s story – something that she encourages everyone to do.

 “Stories are powerful,” Elizabeth said.
 “I’ve been amazed by how simply telling my story has inspired people to help others.”

-This July, Elizabeth will have another opportunity to do just that when she attends Operation Smile Student Programs' International Student Leadership Conference at Wake Forest University in North Carolina.
+In July 2019, Elizabeth did just that when she shared her story at Operation Smile Student Programs' International Student Leadership Conference at Wake Forest University in North Carolina.